CatRadin/CatRadin/README.md

 ##

-- 🌱 I’m currently learning HTML, CSS, JavaScript, Java, React & Python
+- 🌱 I’m currently learning UX/UI design
-- 🔭 I’m currently working on improving my coding skills
+- 🔭 I’m currently working on making a profile website
 - ⚡ Fun fact: I've been to all fifty states

 <details closed>